challey74/nornir-cli/README.md

         # Implementation details in class
 ```

-A helper function of `get_required_host_vars` is provided to know if any value is not present or passes validation
+A helper function of `get_required_host_vars` is provided to know if any value is not present or does not pass validation
 as the first element returned will be False.

 ```python